Trump Proven Right? Sweden Reels As Migrant Riots Break Out Monday Night

 “Of course it is very serious that the police officers were attacked on the job.
 What we see may be a result of our increased pressure on criminals in the area.
 But I can assure that we are resilient and will not leave.
 Rather, we will intensify our work.”

-The grim scenes of Rinkeby during the aftermath of the riot appear to echo the words of US President Donald Trump last week when the brazen billionaire turned politician alleged that violent incidents are happening in Sweden.
-With no notable attacks happening on Swedish soil recently, however, the US President was largely mocked for announcing false information.
+The grim scenes of Rinkeby during the aftermath of the riot appear to echo the words of U.S. President Donald Trump last week when the brazen billionaire turned politician alleged that violent incidents are happening in Sweden.
+With no notable attacks happening on Swedish soil recently, however, the U.S. President was largely mocked for announcing false information.
 As it turns out, however, Trump’s statements could easily have been accurate, had he conducted his campaign rally just a few days later.

 Around 61 percent of residents in Rinkeby are born abroad, and violence has been rising in the region over the past few years, and it appears to have taken a toll on the authorities in the region.
-A study conducted last September, for one, has concluded that more than half of active police officers in the region are considering a career change due to the dangers they face in their job.
+A study conducted last September, for one, has concluded that more than half of active police officers in the region are considering a career change due to the dangers they face on the job.

 [Featured Image by Joe Raedle/Getty Images]